 - Respond to airport consultation plans

-- Campaign for a kerosene tax tied to a frequent flier levy
+- Campaign for fairer taxation, e.g. a kerosene tax and a frequent flier levy

 - Campaign for better and more affordable medium and long-distance trains and overnight trains, via regulations or subsidies

-- Campaign for businesses and universities to pledge to reduce their flights and use video-conferences / video-calls instead
+- Campaign for businesses and universities to pledge to reduce their flights and use video-conferencing or video-calls instead